Advocacy

 Pictured, DMC Deaf Housing Coordinator Doryna and Jet Hurly, Deaf Services Advocate at Deaf Nation Conference representing DMC at booth.

-Systems Advocacy: This form of advocacy focuses on the larger disability and aging community of Orange County.
+Systems Advocacy: DMC’s primary focus will be identifying ongoing and emerging issues that affect the disability community, older adults, and Veterans, and then developing strategies to promote meaningful change.
+This form of advocacy focuses on the larger disability and aging community of Orange County.
 It aims to identify patterns of inaccessibility and inequity and works directly with systems to address these issues or find long-term solutions.
 For instance, our Systems Change Advocate may work on improving legal accountability for cases where airlines lose or damage mobility devices.

 To learn more about these different types of advocacy, please visit the Individual and Systems Change Advocacy pages.